Vanishing ordered moment in the frustrated triangular lattice antiferromagnet CuNdO$_2$: Introduction

 Another set of outcomes can be observed for triangular lattice materials where the single-ion anisotropy deviates from the isotropic Heisenberg limit.
 This scenario occurs in the case of $4f$ rare-earth based materials, where substantial spin-orbit coupling, acting in conjunction with the crystal electric field, can generate both uniaxial (Ising) or planar (XY) spin anisotropies.
-Moreover, these anisotropic moments will themselves be coupled anisotropically.
+Moreover, these anisotropic moments are themselves anisotropically coupled.
 Theoretical treatment of this type of triangular lattice material with anisotropic couplings gives rise to rich phase diagrams with a variety of ordered and spin liquid ground states~\cite{li2016anisotropic,li2016hidden,luo2017ground,iaconis2018spin,zhu2018topography,liu2018selective}.
-Experimentally, an advantage of the $4f$ rare-earth-based materials is that structural distortions to the triangular lattice are far rarer due to the smaller spatial extent of the $4f$ orbitals and, hence, weaker spin-lattice coupling.
 Many attempts to realize this phenomenology have centered on Yb as the magnetic cation, including NaYbO$_2$~\cite{bordelon2019field}, YbMgGaO$_4$~\cite{li2015rare,paddison2017continuous}, YbBO$_3$~\cite{somesh2023absence}, and YbZn$_2$GaO$_5$~\cite{bag2024evidence}, with other rare-earths yet to take center stage.

 In this work, we investigate the magnetic ground state of a prototype rare-earth triangular lattice antiferromagnet, CuNdO$_2$.
 This delafossite-structured material possesses an undistorted triangular lattice of Nd$^{3+}$~\cite{miyasaka2009synthesis}.
 Long-range magnetic order at $T_N=0.78$~K is detected by heat capacity, magnetic susceptibility, and muon spin relaxation, but without accompanying magnetic Bragg peaks in neutron diffraction.
 Consideration of single-ion anisotropy is the key ingredient to resolve this apparent contradiction: crystal field analysis reveals that Nd has a dominantly Ising character with a very small in-plane component.
 The extreme frustration of the antiferromagnetically coupled Ising moments is alleviated through the ordering of the significantly smaller in-plane component of the Nd$^{3+}$ moment.
 Based on linear spin wave modelling of the collective spin excitation, we propose a 120\textdegree\ ordered state for CuNdO$_2$ with a nearly vanishing magnitude of the ordered moment.